PhenixRTS/iOSSDK/README.md

 Notes:
 * In order to remain compliant with Apple's App Store policies, you cannot include simulator architectures in the app or any dependent frameworks you are deploying.
 For now, please either use the `iPhoneOS` version of the SDK, or ensure that non-device architectures are stripped out before attempting to deploy your app.
 * When deploying your app in the App Store, Apple will employ a process called App Thinning, which ensures that your users will only download the architecture relevant for their device.
 All other architectures will be stripped automatically (see [Apple App Thinning](https://help.apple.com/xcode/mac/current/#/devbbdc5ce4f)).
-* **The Minium Deployment Target is iOS 9.0**.
+* **The Minimum Deployment Target is iOS 9.0**.
 Combined with the supported architectures listed above, this means that the Phenix SDK can run on iOS devices as old as the iPhone4S or iPod Touch 5th Gen.

 To integrate the Phenix SDK framework into your Xcode project, follow these steps: